San Cristobal De Las Casas Tabasco And Chiapas, Mexico Travel Guide

 Avoid making assumptions or being condescending regarding local culture.
 Do not mock or trivialize rituals.

 Exercise common sense safety precautions.
-San Cristobal is usually thought of as safe, yet consciousness of surroundings is always wise.
+San Cristóbal is usually thought of as safe, but being aware of surroundings is always advisable.